LoganMartinez/LoganMartinez/README.md

 ### Hi, I'm Logan
+I'm currently a computer science student at Trinity University.
+I have a passion for solving problems that require creativity and critical thinking.
+Currently, I'm looking for opportunities that will challenge me and introduce me to new concepts within the field of computer science.
 <!--
 **LoganMartinez/LoganMartinez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.